-We currently derive substantially all our revenue from the sale of our products to hospitals and distributors.
+We currently derive substantially all of our revenue from the sale of our products to hospitals and distributors.
 We market and sell our products through a direct sales organization in the United States and through direct sales and several third-party distributors in select markets outside the United States.
 We currently generate most of our revenue from the sales of Zephyr Valves and delivery catheters.
 We also generate a smaller amount of our revenue from our Chartis System, which is comprised of sales of the balloon catheters, usage fees and sales of the Chartis console.
-The StratX Platform, while used to identify patients eligible for treatment with Zephyr Valves, does not independently generate any revenue for us.
-No single customer accounted for more than 10% of our revenue during the three months ended March 31, 2023 and 2022.
+The LungTraX Platform, which is used to identify patients eligible for treatment with Zephyr Valves, has not independently generated any revenue for us.
+No single customer accounted for more than 10% of our revenue during the nine months ended September 30, 2024 and September 30, 2023.

 Revenue from sales of our products fluctuates based on volume of cases (procedures performed), the average number of Zephyr Valves used for a patient, pricing, discounts, incentives and mix of U.S. and international sales.
-Our revenue also fluctuates and in the future will continue to fluctuate from quarter-to-quarter due to a variety of factors, including the availability of reimbursement, the size and success of our sales force, the number of hospitals and physicians who are aware of and perform the procedures using our solution and seasonality.
+Our revenue also fluctuates and will continue to fluctuate from quarter-to-quarter due to a variety of factors, including the availability of reimbursement, the size and success of our sales force, the number of hospitals and physicians who are aware of and perform the procedures using our solution and seasonality.
 Our revenue from international sales may also be impacted by fluctuations in foreign currency exchange rates between the U.S. dollar (our reporting currency) and the local currency.